aklivity/streampay-demo/README.md

 cd ..
 ```

-The above command will generate `dist` folder with all the necessary files to be hosted by Zilla API Gateway.
+The above command generates `dist` folder with all the necessary files to be hosted by Zilla API Gateway.

 ## Zilla API Gateway
-Zilla API Gateway will be hosting both app UI and APIs.
+Zilla API Gateway hosts both app UI and APIs.
 Following endpoints are configured in `zilla.jon`

 | Protocol | Method | Endpoint          | Topic            |
 |----------|--------|-------------------|------------------|